neon-cyan/quantpy/README.md

 ```

 ### Running extractor
-Extraction yields a maniest and set of numpy binaries with extracted data
+Extraction yields a manifest and drop of numpy binaries with extracted data.
+This can then be further analused or plotted

 For a quantics job use